dotlouis/CardUICss/README.md

 		<img src="picture.png"\>
 	</div>

-But i recommand not to use this methods for 2 reasons:
+But I recommand not to use this method for 2 reasons:

-1. this does not work with inline media
+1. This does not work with inline media
-2. this will possibly stretch or shrink the original picture while using css background-image will nicely cover it
+2. This will possibly stretch or shrink the original picture.
+Instead, using css background-image will nicely cover it

 Inline media will put the picture to the right of the card.
 This is better for portrait oriented pictures.